 Also subverted in that it turns out his ridiculous pressure point techniques - The Nagasaki Shit-Pant the Hiroshima Pain Bomb and the Toyota Boke-Boke - actually work.
 They just take a while to kick in because his training partner, Ivel Sukuov is Polish, and therefore "a sub-human retard" who "doesn't really have enough brain power to process that pain."

 Zapp Brannigan from Futurama shows himself in every appearance to be an arrogant, cowardly, ineffectual philanderer.
 And yet every time, by the end of the episode, he ends up looking like Earth's greatest hero, usually because of something that the Planet Express crew did and he took credit for.

-Or worse, he gets good credit for doing utterly horrible things, like defeating kill-bots by sending waves of soldiers until the robots reached their max kill count.
+Or worse, he gets good credit for doing utterly horrible things, like defeating kill-bots by sending waves of soldiers until the robots reached their max kill count (which was shown in a deleted scene to be 999,999 each).
 It wasn't even like he secretly did this or anything.
 He was openly bragging about it in the first episode we see him in.